chiao45/ams562-notes/lectures/4/note.rst

     std::cin >> flag;
     std::string method = chooseMethods(flag);

-In this way, everytime when you need to add a new method, there is only once place you need to worry about, i.e. the function ``chooseMethods``.
+In this way, everytimes when you need to add a new method, there is only once place you need to worry about, i.e. the function ``chooseMethods``.

 Now, let's take a closer look at the function above, in which ``chooseMethods``